Planning for sustainable animal industries in Victoria

 Through Planning for sustainable animal industries, the Government committed to four key focus areas and 12 actions to ensure the planning process would accommodate the future needs of changing communities and industries.

 The following lists set out the Government's timeline for all actions.
-Many of the reforms have been completed or are underway.
+Many of the reforms have now been completed.

 - Action 2 — Establish an implementation reference group to facilitate continued improvement in planning for sustainable animal industries